CortesJoan/WebPortfolio/_portfolios/discord-bot-RSS.md

 {% include team.html %}
 </div>

+## Key Features

+- Fetches tweets from a specified Twitter account using RSS feeds from multiple Nitter instances (Twitter front-ends focused on privacy)
+- Posts new tweets to configured Discord channels
+- Allows dynamic management of target Discord channels using bot commands
+- Stores sent tweet links in Firebase Realtime Database for data persistence
+- Provides commands to start, pause, restart, or force sending tweets
+- Retrieves specific or all recent tweets using bot commands
+- Customizable interval for checking for new tweets

 ## Technical Highlights

 - Utilizes the discord.py library for seamless integration with the Discord API